-- Initiated a pilot on-demand micro-transit service, Marin Transit Connect, in a defined service area in northern San Rafael. - Continued the third year of the College of Marin (COM) Card partnership that provides free local transit to all COM students. - Continued weekday seasonal service on the Muir Woods Shuttle and initiated year-round weekend and holiday service. - Continued to provide shopper shuttle services for the rural communities of Point Reyes Station, Tomales, and Dillon Beach. - Worked with local school districts to expand yellow bus school services. - Placed an order for two all-electric buses for delivery in FY 2018-19 and placed 10 new 40-ft hybrid buses into service on local bus routes. - Completed construction of the new Downtown Novato Bus Facility. - Developed conceptual plans for improvements at 25 stops. - Funded a successful Marin Access Innovation Incubator project that teaches seniors computer and internet skills.

-Completed a cost benefit evaluation and Title VI analysis for locating a Marin Transit Operations and Maintenance Facility.
+- Initiated a pilot on-demand micro-transit service, Marin Transit Connect, in a defined service area in northern San Rafael. - Continued the third year of the College of Marin (COM) Card partnership that provides free local transit to all COM students and supports operation of an all-day express route (Route 122) between San Rafael and COM in Kentfield. - Continued weekday seasonal service on the Muir Woods Shuttle for the third year.
+Initiated year-round weekend and holiday service. - Continued to provide shopper shuttle services for the rural communities of Point Reyes Station, Tomales, and Dillon Beach. - Worked with local school districts to expand yellow bus school services. - Adopted the Marin Transit Short Range Transit Plan 2017-2027. - Placed an order for two all-electric buses for delivery in FY 2018-19 and placed 10 new 40-ft hybrid buses into service on local bus routes. - Completed construction of the new Downtown Novato Bus Facility. - Conducted a Bus Stop Conditions Survey and a Ridecheck (ridership at transit stops) to assist in prioritizing future improvements. - Developed conceptual plans for improvements at 25 stops. - Funded a successful Marin Access Innovation Incubator project that teaches seniors computer and internet skills. - Completed a cost benefit evaluation and Title VI analysis for locating a Marin Transit Operations and Maintenance Facility. - Completed procurement for two new operations contracts for more than 50% of the fixed route service.

-MEASURE .
+MEASURE